cannonkeys/ck-docs/docs/stacked/stacked_build.md

 ![](../images/stacked/06-assemble-stabs.jpg)
 1. Clip some switches in around the outside and middle of your plate.
 ![](../images/stacked/07-switches-in-plate.jpg)
-1. Put plate ontop of pcb and push switches into pcb, making sure they are completely and evenly inserted.
+1. Put plate on top of pcb and push switches into pcb, making sure they are completely and evenly inserted.
 Start adding switches to plate.
 ![](../images/stacked/08-plate-on-pcb.jpg)
 1. Finish adding all switches to the PCB and solder each pin to the PCB.
 ![](../images/stacked/09-insert-switches.jpg)